 | Scales with revenue? | Yes, automatically | Fixed limit, hard to increase |

-For amounts over $10,000 and payment cycles longer than 30 days, factoring is almost always cheaper than credit card financing — and it does not affect your personal credit score or create revolving debt.
+If you need over $10,000 and your payment cycles stretch beyond 30 days, factoring often comes out cheaper than using a credit card.
+Plus, it doesn’t hurt your personal credit score or pile up revolving debt.

 Building Business Credit Through Factoring

-- Pay vendors on time (or early for discounts) — consistent vendor payment builds trade references
+- Pay vendors on time (or early to snag discounts) — paying your vendors consistently helps build solid trade references.

-- Avoid maxing out credit cards — keeping utilization below 30% improves credit scores
+- Avoid maxing out credit cards — keeping your utilization under 30% gives your credit scores a boost.

-- Meet all tax obligations — consistent cash flow means no missed quarterly payments
+- Meet all tax obligations — when cash flows smoothly, missing quarterly payments becomes a thing of the past.

-- Demonstrate reliable revenue — after 12-18 months of factoring, your financial statements show consistent cash flow that strengthens bank loan applications
+- Demonstrate reliable revenue — after 12 to 18 months of factoring, your financial reports show steady cash flow, which really strengthens those bank loan applications.

-Many small businesses use factoring as a stepping stone: start with factoring to stabilize cash flow, build 1-2 years of financial history, then transition to a traditional business line of credit at lower cost.
+So, how do many small businesses use factoring?
+Think of it as a stepping stone; it stabilizes cash flow and builds up a solid 1-2 years of financial history.
+After this, many transition to a traditional business line of credit for lower costs.

 Getting Started

-Apply now to see what rate you qualify for — it takes less time than waiting for a single client payment to clear.
+Apply now to see what rate you qualify for — it takes less time than you’d often wait for a single client payment to clear.

-You may also find it helpful to read Freight Factoring: How Trucking Companies Get Paid Faster.
+You might also want to check out Freight Factoring: How Trucking Companies Get Paid Faster for more insights.

 Frequently Asked Questions